pluralsight/PS-AutoLab-Env/README.md

 ### Pester Requirement

 The module uses a standard PowerShell tool called Pester to validate lab configurations.
 It is a module dependency and the latest version should be installed with the PSAutolab module.
 Previous versions of this module required Pester version 4.10.
-Beginning with version 5.0 of this module, all Pester tests have been revised to support Pester 5.x.
+Beginning with version 5.0 of this module, all Pester tests have been revised to support Pester version 5.

 ## Installation